Mallorca in August (2025): Weather, Events, and Best Things to Do

 - What’s on in Mallorca in August?
 Key dates and special events

-- Pollença Music Festival, 4th – 30th August
+- Pollença Music Festival, Dates TBA

 What’s the weather like in Mallorca in August?